 (b) a person who is or was a child the subject of a protection application or an application for an old order; or

-(c) a person who is or was a child the subject of a protection order or an old order.
+(c) a person who is or was a child the subject of a protection order or an old order; or

+(d) a person who is or was a responsible person under a responsible parenting agreement; or

+(e) a person who is or was a child the subject of a responsible parenting agreement.

 Penalty: a fine of $12 000 and imprisonment for one year.

-(3) If the identified person is under 18 years of age, written authorisation for the publication of information or material to which subsection (2) applies may be given by the CEO.
+(3) If the identified person is under 18 years of age, written authorisation for the publication of information or material to which subsection (2) applies may be given by —

+(a) in the case of an identified person referred to in subsection (2)(a), (b) or (c) — the CEO; or

+(b) in the case of an identified person referred to in subsection (2)(d) or (e) — each authorised CEO (as defined in section 131A) who entered into the responsible parenting agreement.

 (4) If the identified person has reached 18 years of age, written authorisation for the publication of information or material to which subsection (2) applies may be given —

 (a) by the identified person; or

-(b) if the identified person is dead or cannot be found after reasonable inquiries, by the CEO.
+(b) if the identified person is dead or cannot be found after reasonable inquiries, by —

+(i) in the case of an identified person referred to in subsection (2)(a), (b) or (c) — the CEO; or

+(ii) in the case of an identified person referred to in subsection (2)(d) or (e) — each authorised CEO (as defined in section 131A) who entered into the responsible parenting agreement.

 (5) Subsection (2) does not apply to information or material contained in a report of proceedings to which the Children’s Court of Western Australia Act 1988 section 35(1) applies.

 [Section 237 amended by No. 49 of 2010 s.
-85.]
+85; No. 23 of 2015 s.
+8.]

 238. Production of departmental records in legal proceedings